Form a Corporation Online

 Both to comply with the law, and of course for your own best branding, you should spend some effort developing your company name.
-You can run name searches yourself or SunDoc is able to perform a name availability check or reserve a corporation name if you are not ready to file.
+SunDoc can conduct name availability searches for you or reserve your corporation name, or you can run name searches on your own.

 You can apply for your EIN by submitting Form SS4 to the IRS, at no charge.
 SunDoc can apply for this on your behalf also.
 See our EIN page.